Alien (Northlane album): Critical reception

-The album received positive reviews from critics.
+The album received critical acclaim from critics.
 Already Heard rated the album 4 out of 5 and: "Northlane have given birth to the vicious evolving creature they have always promised.
 Alien drags their sound kicking and screaming into a new era.
 Purists will hate it, but you knew this monster was growing inside them waiting to burst out."
 Kel Burch from Depth magazine, rated the album positively calling it: "A fresh leap forward for Northlane that's innovative, meaningful, and beautiful."
 Distorted Sound scored the album 9 out of 10 and said: "NORTHLANE can boast that their risk has paid off.
 Alien might be a huge leap, but stands as evidence that the Aussies are still only just getting started on their road to world domination."
 Lukas Wojcicki of Exclaim! gave it 8 out of 10 and said: "While Alien is sure to piss off purists who will inevitably complain about it sounding too digital and over-produced, it's certainly a refreshing addition to metal's current landscape, and, at the very least, an interesting exploration of the genre, its limits and its potential."
 Heavy magazine gave a positive review: "Alien is proof that when it comes to making a brilliant album it is music that means something to the band that is the most important ingredient."